nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-683.4 A sustainable management - A quality marine resource

-The need for protein has been identified as a major component in human nutrition,

-with fish and related products recognized as a high-quality, safe source of protein.
+The need for protein has been identified as a major component in human nutrition, with fish and related products recognized as a high-quality, safe source of protein.

-Therefore, it is a national priority to strengthen fisheries and aquaculture to meet the

-country’s demand for fish.
-Fisheries, aquaculture, and related industries can also contribute

-to sectors such as gross domestic production, food security, job creation, uplifting the

-socio-economic status of people, and earning foreign exchange.
+Therefore, it is a national priority to strengthen fisheries and aquaculture to meet the country’s demand for fish.
+Fisheries, aquaculture, and related industries can also contribute to sectors such as gross domestic production, food security, job creation, uplifting the socio-economic status of people, and earning foreign exchange.

-The fisheries in Sri Lanka can be divided into main categories: seawater fisheries

-and freshwater fisheries and the aquaculture industry.
-The ocean region of Sri Lanka

-encompasses a unique economic zone of 517,000 square kilometers.
-It also consists of

-a local waterbody of 21,500 square kilometers, lagoons and estuaries covering 1,580

-square kilometers, and reservoirs spanning 5,200 square kilometers.
+The fisheries in Sri Lanka can be divided into main categories: seawater fisheries and freshwater fisheries and the aquaculture industry.
+The ocean region of Sri Lanka encompasses a unique economic zone of 517,000 square kilometers.
+It also consists of a local waterbody of 21,500 square kilometers, lagoons and estuaries covering 1,580 square kilometers, and reservoirs spanning 5,200 square kilometers.
 Currently, around

-225,000 individuals in Sri Lanka engage in seawater fisheries, while approximately 90,650

-are involved in freshwater fisheries.
-In the year 2000 the fisheries and related industries

-contributed 2.7%. to the country’s GDP .
+225,000 individuals in Sri Lanka engage in seawater fisheries, while approximately 90,650 are involved in freshwater fisheries.
+In the year 2000 the fisheries and related industries contributed 2.7%. to the country’s GDP .
 But this has now decreased to 1.2%.
-Our annual

-per capita fish consumption, which was 17.2 kilograms in 2017, has now declined to 11.07

-kilograms.
-This trend has adversely affected the health of people, especially children and
+Our annual per capita fish consumption, which was 17.2 kilograms in 2017, has now declined to 11.07 kilograms.
+This trend has adversely affected the health of people, especially children and pregnant mothers.

-pregnant mothers.

 The fisheries and aquaculture sectors are currently facing many issues.
-Among them, the

-high expenditure on fuel and other resources, the government’s lack of interventions to

-introduce better technology and techniques, illegal fishing activities by foreign vessels,

-an outdated legal framework and processes, and insufficient incentives for sustainable

-and eco-friendly techniques are the primary concerns.
-The main aims of this policy

-framework include the development and management of the fisheries in a sustainable and

-eco-friendly manner through proper scientific techniques and practical methods, thereby

-increasing fish products and making them available to consumers at a reasonable price, as

-well as uplifting the living standards of those engaged in fisheries.
+Among them, the high expenditure on fuel and other resources, the government’s lack of interventions to introduce better technology and techniques, illegal fishing activities by foreign vessels, an outdated legal framework and processes, and insufficient incentives for sustainable and eco-friendly techniques are the primary concerns.
+The main aims of this policy framework include the development and management of the fisheries in a sustainable and eco-friendly manner through proper scientific techniques and practical methods, thereby increasing fish products and making them available to consumers at a reasonable price, as well as uplifting the living standards of those engaged in fisheries.

 #### Principles